Ultimate guide to cycling in Marrakech

 Where to park your bike in Marrakech?
-Leaving it attached to something in the street is a big risk.
+Leaving it attached to something in the street is a significant risk.
 You must look for a special guard that takes care of cars, bikes, scooters for a 2-3 DH fee.
 How does it work?
-First, look for a place with many bikes/scooters and next to it you will see a guard with a safety vest.
-Say “hi”, show your bike and he will lead you to the best parking spot.
+First, look for a place with many bikes/scooters, and next to it you will see a guard with a safety vest.
+Say “hi”, show your bike, and he will lead you to the best parking spot.
 Often, they will mark your seat with white chalk and will give you some paper.
-In Medina, there are many parking garages, be careful, they get full very fast and your bike can be hidden under a dozen of others.
+In Medina, there are many parking garages, be careful, they get full speedy, and your bike can be hidden under a dozen of others.

-My first bike cost 700 DH and was a good catch.
-My current bike cost 1200 DH (around 100 euro) and I have no regrets.
+My first bike cost 700 DH, and it was a good catch.
+My current motorcycle cost 1200 DH (around 100 euro), and I have no regrets.
 It is a great Dutch-style city bike, almost new, with gears, front basket and locks.
-Even more, the seller even gave me the receipt with an original bike number, so it is a very legal, registered beauty.
+Even more, the seller also gave me the receipt with an original bike number, so it is a very legal, registered beauty.

 The project installed 320 brand new bikes and around 12 stations in locations, such as Koutoubia or Majorelle Garden.
-Bikes are available 24/7, you will need your credit card.
+Bicycles are available 24/7; you will need your credit card.
 A day pass cost 50 Dh and annual one – 500 Dh.
 More information here.